mstksg/typelits-printf/README.md

 ghci> putStrLn $ printf @"You have %.2f dollars, %s" 3.62 "Luigi" You have 3.62 dollars, Luigi

+-- printf also supports directly printing, like in Text.Printf ghci> printf @"You have %.2f dollars, %s" 3.62 "Luigi" You have 3.62 dollars, Luigi
 ```

 Now comparing their types: